ferg1e/comment-castles/README.md

 ## Install

+Install one of the [tagged releases](https://github.com/ferg1e/peaches-n-stink/releases), preferably the most recent.

-Create a PostgreSQL 11 database and execute all the code in `doc-commit/structure.sql` and then execute all the code in `doc-commit/since-github.sql`.
+Create a PostgreSQL 11 database and execute all the code in `doc-commit/structure.sql`.
 This will create all the database tables, triggers, etc. PostgreSQL 11+ is probably fine.

 Install Redis.
 This is only for the session store.
-Redis versions 2 and 6 worked for us, so version 2+.
+Redis versions 2 and 6 worked for us, so most versions are probably fine.

 Make sure you have Node.js installed.
 We have only used Node.js v10.